ibm-mas/gitops/docs/configtoinstances.md

 The key differences are:

-- `merge-keys` in the instance-level configuation YAML files also contain a MAS instance ID, e.g. `dev/cluster1/instance1`.
+- `merge-keys` in the instance-level configuration YAML files also contain a MAS instance ID, e.g. `dev/cluster1/instance1`.
 - The generated **Instance Root Applications** source the {{ gitops_repo_dir_link("root-applications/ibm-mas-instance-root", "ibm-mas-instance-root Chart") }}.
 - The Git File Generators look for a different set of named YAML files at the **instance** level in the {{ config_repo() }}: